bfagiolo/Deep_Learning_skyrim_Project/README.md

 Most of this page is for training your own model.
-To download our final models or check out our epoch-by-epoch training outputs, visit [this link](https://drive.google.com/drive/folders/1iidgaWieI8dMZiPMZYloXtWjOU0YBB5A?usp=sharing)
+To download our final models or check out our epoch-by-epoch training outputs, visit [this link](https://drive.google.com/drive/folders/1iidgaWieI8dMZiPMZYloXtWjOU0YBB5A?usp=sharing).
+Note: All train samples (including final comparisons) are sampled from our training set.
 ## Hybrid GAN–Diffusion Pipeline for Modernizing Legacy Game Textures

 ### Overview